General Convex Agreement with Near-Optimal Communication: Supersending

-It remains to consider the case where $\Pi_{\ba}$ achieves $\ba$, $B$ contains at least $n_B/2$ honest virtual parties, and all virtual honest parties in $B$ hold tuples appearing most often for the same $z$ encoding an $L$-bit message $m$.
+It remains to consider the case where $B$ is $\ba$-friendly, and all honest virtual parties in $B$ hold tuples appearing most often for the same encoding $z$, where $z$ is the Merkle root obtained from $\rs.\encode(m)$ for some $L$-bit message $m$.
 We show that all honest virtual parties in $B$ output $m^\star := m$.
 In this case, all honest virtual parties join $\Pi_{\ba}$ with the same input $z$.
 As $\Pi_{\ba}$ achieves $\ba$, the Validity condition ensures that the honest virtual parties obtain $z^\star := z$.
-Then, the honest parties distribute their tuples, and hence each honest virtual party receives more than $n_B/2$ tuples valid for $z^\star$, which implies that all honest virtual parties obtain $m^\star := m$ from $\rs.\decode$. \end{proof}
+Then, the honest virtual parties distribute their tuples.
+As $B$ is $\ba$-friendly, there is an honest majority in $B$, and hence each honest virtual party in $B$ receives more than $n_B/2$ tuples valid for $z^\star$.
+All tuples accepted at this point are valid with respect to the same root $z^\star$.
+Since the Merkle tree admits at most one valid opening for each pair $(z^\star,i)$, every accepted tuple with index $i$ contains the same share as the corresponding tuple from $\rs.\encode(m)$.
+Hence the set of accepted indexed shares is a subset of the codeword $\rs.\encode(m)$, and because it has size greater than $n_B/2$, $\rs.\decode$ returns $m$.
+Moreover, the final consistency check succeeds, since re-encoding $m$ and rebuilding the Merkle tree yields the same root $z^\star$.
+Therefore all honest virtual parties in $B$ output $m^\star := m$. \end{proof}

-If more than $n_B/2$ of the virtual parties in $B$ are honest, $\reconstructFromShares^L$ ensures that there is a message $m$ such that all honest virtual parties in $B$ have obtained $m$ or $\bot$.
+Whenever $B$ is $\ba$-friendly, $\reconstructFromShares^L$ ensures that there is a message $m$ such that all honest virtual parties in $B$ have obtained $m$ or $\bot$.
 We make use of $\Pi_{\ba}$ again, enabling the honest virtual parties to decide whether they should simply output $\bot$ or, if there are honest virtual parties in $B$ holding $m$, reconstruct $m$.

-If the decision is to reconstruct $m$, the virtual parties in $B$ holding $m$ run $\sendShares^L$ to distribute shares for $m$ to all virtual parties in $B$, and then the virtual parties in $B$ run $\reconstructFromShares^L$ to reconstruct $m$: after this step, all honest virtual parties in $B$ output the same message $m$.
-We present the code below.
+If the decision is to reconstruct $m$, the virtual parties in $B$ holding $m$ run $\sendShares^L$ to distribute shares for $m$ to all virtual parties in $B$, and then the virtual parties in $B$ run $\reconstructFromShares^L$ to reconstruct $m$ using the shares obtained from the virtual parties in $B$: after this step, all honest virtual parties in $B$ output the same message $m$.